 Beavers were native to the UK but became extinct in the 16th Century due to hunting for their fur, meat and ‘castoreum’, a substance that beavers secrete from beneath their tails to mark their territories and is used in the perfume industry, reflected in the scientific name for the Eurasian beaver, Castor fiber.

-Eurasian beavers and American beavers are different species, but they are very similar in appearance and habits.
+Eurasian beavers and American beavers are different species.

 Beavers are being reintroduced because they are a keystone species i.e. they have a disproportionately large effect on the ecosystems they inhabit.
 They are often called ‘ecosystem engineers’ because of the way that they change habitat – they fell trees, dam rivers, tunnel into banks on such a scale as to change the nature of the habitat and the way that water flows; for example, their dams create wetlands and can prompt rivers to form new channels.

 As with all (re)introductions of species, the case of the beaver is generating much heat in the UK media from many angles: conservation, fisheries, climate change and natural flood management, to name but a few.